sherlock-project/sherlock/README.md

 docker run --rm mysherlock-image user123
 ```

-The ```--rm``` flag is optional.
-It removes the container filesystem after running so you do not have a bunch of leftover container filesystem cruft.
+The optional ```--rm``` flag removes the container filesystem on completion to prevent cruft build-up.
 See https://docs.docker.com/engine/reference/run/#clean-up---rm

 One caveat is the text file that is created will only exist in the container so you will not be able to get at that.